 Our Policy & Research Work

-Our policy and research work complements our main objective of directly helping young people and adults stay on top of their money.
-It keeps the profile of financial education and financial capability high on the agenda, and influences policymakers and regulators.
+Our Policy & Research work complements our main objective of directly helping people of all ages to stay on top of their money.
+It keeps the profile of Financial Education and Financial Wellbeing high on the agenda, influencing policy-makers, regulators and key decision-makers.

-However, we also think that support should be available to people throughout their lives as their needs change and grow, and the way in which this is delivered is hugely important from our perspective.
+We think that support should be available to people throughout their lives as their needs change and grow, so the way in which this is delivered is hugely important from our perspective.

-Robust financial regulation is important as well, by ensuring that the market for financial products operates fairly and transparently, and enables consumers to make informed decisions about their money.
+Robust Financial Regulation is important as well, by ensuring that the market for financial products operates fairly and transparently, as well as enabling consumers to make informed decisions about their money.
 Financial Regulation can also help to improve levels of Financial Inclusion, for example, by protecting access to cash, in person banking services, and making sure that financial products remain accessible.

-From the school curriculum to pensions, we regularly engage with government departments, regulators, and other organisations on a wide range of issues through consultation responses.
-Our focus is on ensuring that policies support people to manage their money, prevent them from getting into financial difficulty, and help them if this does happen.
+From the school curriculum to pensions, we regularly engage with government departments, regulators and other organisations on a wide range of issues through Consultation Responses.
+Our focus is on ensuring that policies support people to manage their money, prevent them from getting into financial difficulty, as well as to help them if this does happen.

-We also produce a monthly document of the latest statistics around debt and personal finance – The Money Statistics.
-These are widely used by regulators, trade associations, the media and the third sector, and provide lots of useful information about the current situation in the UK.
+We also produce a monthly report with the latest statistics around debt, personal finance and more, The Money Statistics.
+The report is widely used by regulators, trade associations, the media and the third sector, providing an objective viewpoint of, and lots of useful information about, the current situation in the UK.